 Think of your profile as the hub for your research and the contributions you make to ResearchGate, such as questions and answers, and research interests on ResearchGate.

-Your profile is broken down into six tabs: your Overview provides a snapshot of your research; Info lists details about your skills and research experience; the Contributions or Timeline is where you can find your publications, questions, and answers; Stats shows you who is reading and citing your work,your Scores tab is designed to help measure the impact of your research, showing the RG Score, h-index and RG Reach and your Network tab, where you can see your followers, followings and co-authors all together in one place.
-You can also see how they affect your RG Reach.
+Your profile is broken down into six tabs: your Overview provides a snapshot of your research; Info lists details about your skills and research experience; the Contributions is where you can find your publications, questions, and answers; Stats shows you who is reading and citing your work, your Scores tab is designed to help measure the impact of your research, showing the RG Score, h-index and RG Reach and Research interests is where you can see all the work you're interested in on ResearchGate, such as publications, questions, and projects.

 To edit your skills and expertise, topics, disciplines and research experience, go to your Info tab and hover over the section that you wish to change.
 A small pencil icon will appear on the right-hand side.
 Make the necessary changes and then click Save.